-There something about seeing a darling little granddaughter in a cute princess costume or a Dracula enshrouded grandson that makes grandmothers grab their cameras and get digital!
+There something about seeing a darling little granddaughter in a cute princess costume or a Dracula enshrouded grandson that makes grandmothers grab their cameras!
 Who can resist taking a plethora of pictures of the ghouls and goblins in their costumes at a family Halloween party?

 2. Use the rule of thirds.
-Imagine that your view finder is divided into thirds horizontally and vertically making a tic-tack-toe grid.
+Imagine that your view finder is divided into a tic-tack-toe grid.
 As you take pictures, put the more important elements of your picture where the lines intersect.
 This will add visual interest to what might be a rather ordinary picture.

 3. Get a little bit closer.
 Instead of standing far back from your subjects, take several steps closer (or use the zoom feature) .
 Fill your view finder with your photo subject.
 You want to capture the twinkle in your granddaughter’s eye or the impish smile of your grandson — and not a landscape picture of the whole room.
 (Which do you care most about — the room or your grandchild?)

 4. Pay attention to the background.
 Is the background busy?
 Cluttered?
 Detracting?
 You want the main focus to be your grandchildren and not what’s happening in the background.
 Nor do you want the background to detract from your grandchild.
 And, make sure the background isn’t creating a strange picture such as flowers sitting on your grandchild’s head (if you’re taking pictures outside).

 5. Don’t say “smile.”
 When you say “One, two, three, smile’ your photo subjects have a forced, unnatural smile.
 Before you take the picture you might want to say something silly like “There’s a bird coming out of your nose!”
 Or “Macaroni and cheese, please.”
 Or tell a knock knock joke.
 Saying something that they aren’t expecting will put natural laughs on their faces.